Giully314/Gargantua/README.md

 # Personal considerations
 This is my first real project in C++ and my first engine.
 I'm developing this engine because i find really interesting how simulations are created.
 I also want start to develop a game based on pixel simulation.
+I minimized the usage of external libraries because i find really funny to design and develop the core functionalities.
+At first i also wanted to avoid the usage of glfw (and even of opengl, after i followed the beautiful project tinyrenderer) but then i realized that the focus of the project would shift too much.
+In the end, i hope to learn as much as possible and become better at design and develop software!

 # Resource that i found useful

+## Other engines
 TheCerno game engine series.
 Godot engine source code.
 Spring RTS source code.